yugabyte/yugabyte-db/docs/content/latest/manage/enterprise-edition/back-up-restore-data.md

 ## Create universe

 First, create a universe similar to the steps shown in [Create universe](../create-universe-multi-zone).
-For the purposes of this demo we create a one-node cluster that looks something like this.
+For the purposes of this demo you create a one-node cluster that looks something like this.

 ![Create universe 1 Node](/images/ee/br-create-universe.png)